zztalker/imunify360-doc/docs/terminology/README.md

 **White List** is a list of IPs that will not be blocked in any case.

-**Sensor - ** 3rd party applications and services that serve as agents to detect the suspicious activity of different types.
+**Sensor** – 3rd party applications and services that serve as agents to detect the suspicious activity of different types.
 Imunify360 central server also serves as one of the sensors.

-**IDS** - the Intrusion Detection System ( [IDS](https://en.wikipedia.org/wiki/Intrusion_detection_system) ) is a software application that monitors a network or systems for malicious activity or policy violations.
+**IDS** – the Intrusion Detection System ([IDS](https://en.wikipedia.org/wiki/Intrusion_detection_system)) is a software application that monitors a network or systems for malicious activity or policy violations.

-**Incident** - a detected event on the server that is qualified as suspicious activity.
+**Incident** – a detected event on the server that is qualified as suspicious activity.

-**Ignore list** - the list of files and folders that [Malware Scanner](/dashboard/#malware-scanner) will ignore during automatic and manual scan processes.
+**Ignore list** – the list of files and folders that [Malware Scanner](/dashboard/#malware-scanner) will ignore during automatic and manual scan processes.